Do you know the saying: ‘Think globally, code locally’? That’s the secret to remote teams if you work with ones.

 - Custom your online communication tools such as: Jira, Trello etc. and stop using emails if possible.

-- Use sharepoint or any other platform to share all up to date documents, guidelines, templates or any other relevant information
+- Use sharepoint, wiki, confluence or any other platform to share all up to date documents, guidelines, templates or any other relevant information

-- Use boards visualising Work In Process to assess the workflow and remove any impediments.
+- Use boards visualising Work In Progress to see the progress, bottlenecks and remove any identified impediments.

 - Distribute work evenly to keep balance across all teams.